 The two major complications following a transplant procedure are rejection and infection.

 The body's immune system protects it from foreign substances such as bacteria, fungus and viruses that can cause infection.
 The newly transplanted organ is recognized as a foreign substance and the immune system tries to fight off this intruder.
 When the immune system attempts to fight this intruder, it is called rejection.

 Immunosuppression medications are used to fool the body and prevent the immune system from attacking and damaging the new organ.

 Rejection most commonly occurs within the first six months following the transplant, however it can occur at any time, especially if medications are not taken correctly.
-For this reason, it is vital for the frequent visits to the Transplant Clinic.
+For this reason, frequent visits to the Transplant Clinic are vital.